alexmaddock/cypress-ts-tests/README.md

 4. Ensuring I use unique id's to avoid sharing test state and record.
 Generally by using something like uuid or faker libs to generate unique records
 5. Sometimes slow test execution down by 5 / 10%.
 This is merely to slow drag and hover + click / type events to give the system time to resolve for race conditions
 6. Avoid using a single source of shared data in memory and updating it for other tests to use.
+7. For CI run I'd add a retry flag, but ensure my tests are small enough to avoid a larger than necessary doubling of test time.
+A 2 minute test if it failed near the end an reran would take 4 mins.
+A 3 min test on fail-retry could turn into 6.
+8. Avoid large scale e2e tests.
+Run then as smaller components and use API to handle test state creation to save on time like by creating records through click events.

 How would you ensure that the refactored tests still provide adequate test coverage and effectively validate the application's functionality Answer: